Nawab-AS/analogToDigital/README.md

 # Analog to Digital

-A GRID of analog clocks making a digital clock.
+A GRID of analog clocks that make a digital clock.

 This project was inspired by [this reddit post](https://www.reddit.com/r/oddlysatisfying/comments/paitjp/a_digital_clock_made_of_analogs).

+**None** of this project was created by AI :)

 ## Live Demo
 You can try out the live demo [here](http://nawab-as.software/analogToDigital/)!